RoboCup-SPL/Rules/Challenges/obstacle_challenge_2020.md

 ## Scoring

-The challenged robot is tasked to dribble the ball into the target goal.
+The challenged robot is tasked to advance with the ball into the target goal.
+Both dribbling and short kicks are permitted.
+Shots into the goal are only allowed within one meter from the end field line.

 Teams are scored by the time it took to move the ball into the goal (rounded to full seconds).
 Lower durations are better.

+The obstacles move sideways.
 Touching an obstacle with the ball increases the scored duration by 5 seconds.
 Touching an obstacle with the challenged robot increases the scored duration by 10 seconds.

-A robot has at most 90 seconds to complete the challenge.
+A robot has at most 90 seconds (penalties excluded) to complete the challenge.

 ## Miscellaneous comments

-My first intuition says: obstacle robots should be standing upright.
-If that is not reliable they can also be in a sitting position.

- The challenge could be made harder by having one obstacle move.

-We can modify the challenge to allow kicks (after being close enough to the goal?).
+Do we need to specify who provides the moving obstacles?

+Do we need to better specify the range of the obstacle movements? (i.e. how many steps/meters)

+Do we need to better specify the short kicks proprieties? (e.g. not more than X meters)